Behala: Festivals

+At Kalipuja, Chamunda Kali Puja and a big Mela also happen every year at Bahadur Math in Dakshin Behala Road, Sasthir More.

 The biggest celebration of the festival of Eid is held at Behala 18 Bigha Masjid.

 Business

 The Diamond Harbour Road is dotted on both sides with shops and eateries.
 Clothes, jewellery, electronic items, sports goods, books and footwear can be found in a multitude of stores all along the stretch from Taratala to Manton.
 Recent additions to the shopping scene include shopping malls and factory outlets.

-Apart from the standard stores, the pavements of Behala are crowded with hawkers selling everything from toothpicks to bedsheets.
-Some popular shops of Behala are Panna Sweets, Panna Restaurant, Haji Saheb, Bhaskar and Sriniketan, new Ladies Own(Behala Tramdepot), RamKrishna Sarighar, Debnath Electric, Shilpalay, Tanishq, P.C.
-Chandra Jewellers, Titan, Aminiah, Arsalan, Zeeshan, Feardeal, Great Eastern, Frankfros, Bata, Khadims, Dhannwentari Adidas Showroom (Silpara), Thakurpukur Reliance Complex and many more.

-Some popular commercial offices in Behala are BSNL, CESE, Behala Industrial Area, Patton Tank, East India Pharmaceuticals, Union drugs, BG Press, Taratala Mint, Brand Factory, Alankrita Careers and many more.